pdoehle/swc-notes/ecology_r_man_vis.md

          sex != "")
 ```

-* In the next section, we will plot how the abundance of species has changed over time, so we want to remove all observations for rare species.
+* In the next section, we will plot how the abundance of different species has changed over time, so we want to remove all observations for rare species.
 	* The criteria we will use for "rare" is species that have been observed less than fifty times.

 * First, create a pipeline that counts and filters out the rare species.